unterstrich-kolkhoz/img-thumbnailer/README.md

-# thumbnailer
+# img-thumbnailer

 Wherein lies a microservice that resizes thumbnails, given to it by URLs.
 It is simple to configure and easy to use, and strives to just work.

 ## Install

-You can install it by issuing `go get github.com/hellerve/thumbnailer`.
+You can install it by issuing `go get github.com/hellerve/img-thumbnailer`.
 But
 beware: it requires ImageMagick!

 ## Configure

 The binary needs a configuration file to work.
-By default, thumbnailer searches for a file named `./etc/thumbnailer/server.conf`, but this can be changed by supplying the `-config` flag.
+By default, thumbnailer searches for a file named `./etc/img-thumbnailer/server.conf`, but this can be changed by supplying the `-config` flag.

 The configuration can be in one of four directories, namely: